 Best 26″ mountain bikes for kids

-Whether your child is new to the trails or already a confident shredder, getting them one of the best 26” mountain bikes is a surefire way to keep them riding off-road for years to come.
+Whether your child is just starting out on the trails or already a seasoned off-road rider, investing in one of the best 26" mountain bikes for kids is key to keeping them happy off-road for years to come.

-Once you’ve made a decision, don’t forget to kit them out with one of the best bike helmets for teenagers to keep them safe on the trails.
+If you're new to all this, don't miss our section dedicated to mountain biking with kids, and once you’ve found the perfect bike, don’t forget to pick up one of the best bike helmets for teenagers to keep them safe on the trails.

 Cycle Sprog is a reader-supported website.
 When you buy through links on this page we may earn an affiliate commission.